SRCF/docs/source/shell-and-files/software.rst

 We have Python versions 2.7 and 3.5.
 Note that the ``python`` and ``pip`` binaries are Python 2, use ``python3`` and ``pip3`` for Python 3.
 Assorted Python modules (as packaged by Ubuntu) are installed for both, and others can be installed on request (subject to the notes above).
 If you need a newer version of Python, consider using `pyenv <https://github.com/pyenv/pyenv>`_.

+Ruby
+^^^^

+The servers have version 2.3 of Ruby installed together with a handful of useful gems and development dependencies.
+If you need a more recent version then you might consider using `ruby-build <https://github.com/rbenv/ruby-build>`_ and/or `rbenv <https://github.com/rbenv/rbenv>`_.

 Port binding
 ~~~~~~~~~~~~